 This section undertakes a review of the current and historic population trends within Campbelltown LGA.
-Information in this Chapter has been sourced from the Australian Bureau of Statistics (ABS) and Population id.
+Information in this Chapter has been sourced from the Australian Bureau of Statistics (ABS) and other demographic and building data sources, including consultants Population id and Cordell Connect.